suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 Downloading and installation instructions here: :ref:`install`

 A good understading of python nested dictionaries and lists is recommended, since they are are used to specify the parameters.
-There are many good online Python courses available, eg: http://www.practicepython.org , http://www.codecademy.com/en/tracks/python or https://developers.google.com/edu/python/ .
+There are many good online Python courses available, eg. http://www.codecademy.com/en/tracks/python or https://developers.google.com/edu/python/.

 .. seealso:: For a comprehensive description of all the features available in NetPyNE see :ref:`package_reference`.